What is Expungement?

 If you have any questions about what is on your criminal record, you can obtain a copy on your own through the New Jersey State Police.
 You can visit the New Jersey State Police website to get directions on how to get a copy of your New Jersey Certified Criminal History.

 Depending on the content of what is being expunged, there are certain expungement waiting periods.
-For questions about eligibility, waiting periods or anything else relating to expungements, please contact the attorneys at Daniel M. Rosenberg & Associates through our website or call (609) 216-7400 for a free consultation.
+For questions about eligibility, waiting periods or anything else relating to expungements, please contact the attorneys at Daniel M. Rosenberg & Associates through our website or call (609) 216-7400 for a consultation.